launchcodedev/app-config/docs/guide/intro/secrets.md

 App Config has two ways to think about and deal with secrets. **Secret files** and [encrypted values](./encryption.md).

 The simpler of the two is secret files.
-These are the same as configuration files, they just get stored in `.app-config.secrets.{ext}`.
+These are exactly the same as configuration files, they just get stored in a different file, `.app-config.secrets.{ext}`.
 The filepath is the only difference, from the perspective of app-config.
+The values are [treated different during validation though](./schema-validation.md#marking-secret-properties).

-The difference for you, however, is in version control.
-These files should be ignored so that they are never committed.
+The difference for you as a user is in version control.
+These files should always be ignored so they are never committed.
+The following ignore pattern is liberal, but probably what you want to use as a convention anyways.

 <h4 style="text-align:center">.gitignore</h4>